bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 [https://twitter.com/osxreverser/status/701544572736905216](https://twitter.com/osxreverser/status/701544572736905216)

-And shortly after he posted that the kext is also capable of being used as malware:
+And shortly after he posted that the kext is also capable of doing additional code injection:

 > So it seems you can use DockMod to inject arbitrary signed library at least against Dock process :X